coder-Rishi05/TODO-app/notes.md

 ```
 - npm run server.js : it will throw error not run on first setup.
 - npm run dev : aslo fail.
-- node .\server.js : also will not run throw erroe for import as it is not module file.
+- node .\server.js : also will not run throw error for import as it is not module file.

+basically we have two types of module if we work on backend or frontend.
+1. commonjs
+2. module

+the diffrence is like module we can use import and exprot functions.
+in commonjs we need to use require only.

 to fix it --